tuvo1106/aws-primer/certified_cloud_practitioner.md

 - **WorkDocs** - A content creation and collaboration service - easily create, edit and share content saved centrally in AWS (Sharepoint)
 - **Chime** - AWS Platform for online meetings, video conferencing, and business calling
 - **WorkMail** - Managed business email, contacts and calendar service
-- **Pinpoint** - marketing campaign management system you can use for sending targeted email, SMS, push notif, and voice messages
+- **Pinpoint** - marketing campaign management system you can use for sending targeted email, SMS, push notifications, and voice messages
 - **SES** - Simple Email Service.
 A cloud-based email sending service designed for marketers and application developers to send marketing, emails
 - **QuickSight** - a Business Intelligence (BI) service.
 Connect multiple datasources and quickly visualize data